 I started treatment in early December 2017.
 After very intensive treatment as an inpatient, due to my very poor condition at diagnosis, it took us about 6 weeks to achieve cellular remission.
 That means that the cancer was > 99% undetectable at the time of my second bone marrow biopsy in January 2018.
 Here’s the kicker, 1% can represent about 1 billion cancer cells.
 The second test conducted with the sample from a bone marrow biopsy is at the molecular level.
 Meaning, the state of the genetic markers that caused someones body to start producing cancer cells in the first place.
 Unfortunately, during the second biopsy, they weren’t able to get a conclusive result of the molecular component.
 On March 5, 2018, after my second round of treatment, and my third bone marrow biopsy, results confirmed cellular remission AND molecular remission.

-What my 1 year remissiversary means for me is, I have battled over the last 15 months like Gerrard Butler in 300.
+What my 1 year remissiversary meant to me was, I battled like Gerrard Butler in 300.
 I have persevered like Michael in all of the Halloween movies…and even looked like him in the early days but have come out the other side not quite as hot as Jamie Lee Curtis in True Lies but so much better than Michael in Halloween, so I’ll take it.
-It marks a period of immense triumph and even though we are still working to clean up that 1% of cells that might remain, I can now celebrate a little bit.
-I can celebrate the fact that I made it through the most gruelling year of my life and have started a new one fresh and healthier than the last.
-I can celebrate knowing that my chances of relapse have dropped to something amazing like 2%.
+It marks a period of immense triumph and I could celebrate a little bit.
+I still celebrate the fact that I made it through the most gruelling years of my life and have started a new one fresh and healthier than the last.
+I celebrate knowing that my chances of relapse have dropped to something amazing like 2%.
 I can celebrate who I have become as a person since starting this journey and who my family is together – which is so much stronger and loving than it used to be.
 I can take away the lessons I’ve learned and refocus my energy on being a better person for me, my family and my communities – all of them.
 I can acknowledge that life is no longer defined by the expectations of others, the expectations of society or the unreal expectations I’ve always had of myself and I can live beyond the box I worked so hard to maintain for ‘self-preservation’.
 I can proudly say without care of judgement that I am strong, I am resilient, I take nothing for granted which allows me to live a grateful life.
 I am present for myself and my family.
 I am still anxious but I don’t have heart palpitations anymore unless an Oncologist appointment is coming up.
 That is progress and I no longer expect myself to be perfect – so it’s ok if I still feel some anxiety.

-I can be hopeful that I am one step closer to getting my life back…or better yet, am on track to living one better than I was before I got sick.
-I am one step closer to marrying the love of my life (this summer), one step closer to watching my kids graduate from university.
+I can be hopeful that I am getting my life back…or better yet, am on track to living one better than I was before I got sick.
+I got to marry the love of my life (last summer), one step closer to watching my kids graduate from university.
 I am a new me, and I like her better.
 While I could have let this experience tear me down, make me bitter towards the world for all it’s injustice, or really for no reason at all, I decide every day to make the best of my situation and be confident in my continuous overall improvement.
 That is not to say that there aren’t moments or days of weakness because I assure you – and I’m sure my family would attest to this – not every day is great, good or even fair.
 Some of them suck…a lot.
 But again, we all have moments and days, and maybe we can all just be a little kinder to ourselves too.

 I choose to be positive, optimistic, progressive and to be more kind to myself and others around me because I am acutely aware that life is too short to be anything less than everything you want it to be.

-How I live my life is my choice, and on my remissiversary, I choose to live my best life.
+How I live my life is my choice.
+I choose to live my best life.

 Until next time, keep up the good fight.
 You’ve got this!